 A fixed retainer consists of a wire that runs behind your teeth.
 It is cemented in place by your orthodontist, and you can’t remove it.
 You clean that retainer when you brush and floss your teeth, and you may need to use a floss threader to clean around your retainer.
 A removable retainer is made of a wire that runs along the front of your teeth that is attached to an acrylic mouthpiece.
 You should clean a removable retainer with a vinegar and water solution, and a toothbrush with soft bristles.
 When you are not wearing your retainer, you should place it in a denture soaking solution, or in its case.

 If you are thinking about getting braces, or are thinking about getting braces for your children, our orthodontist, Dr. Lee Mahlmann would love to meet you.
-If you live in the Richmond, Texas area and would like to schedule an appointment at Lee A. Mahlmann, DDS, MS, call 281-342-6311, today.
+If you live in the Richmond, Texas area and would like to schedule an appointment at Mahlmann & Borders Orthodontics, call 281-342-6311, today.